Hope for Haitians

 While helping to meet the basic needs of Haitians for housing and clean water, Hope for Haitians also creates sustainable solutions for continued self-sufficiency and provides education programs to prepare the next generation.
 Since the organization started, the group has established:

-Through the generous donations of so many people, Hope for Haitians has already completed eight building projects.
+Through the generous donations of so many people, Hope for Haitians has already completed nine building projects.
 The first in Cotes-de-Fer, and the remaining in the Cap Haitien are.
 These villages were built under the premise to provide self sustaining life for their villagers.
-2014 begins our campaign to create our ninth building project in Dumas, Haiti.
+2015 begins our campaign to create our tenth building project in Dumas, Haiti.
 These villages, built in partnership with Food for the Poor, have built more than a place to call home – they have planted the seeds for a new life of security and dignity.

 The map below identifies the locations of some recent projects.